-There was not a week that went by in his mature ministry that souls were not saved through his written sermons (see note 10).
-He and his elders were always on the "watch for souls" in the great congregation.
-"One brother," he said, "has earned for himself the title of my hunting dog, for he is always ready to pick up the wounded birds" (see note 11).
+There was not a week that went by in his mature ministry that souls were not saved through his written sermons (Arnold Dallimore, Spurgeon, [Moody Press, 1984], 198).
+He and his elders were always on the “watch for souls” in the great congregation.
+“One brother,” he said, “has earned for himself the title of my hunting dog, for he is always ready to pick up the wounded birds” (Autobiography, vol. 2, 76).

 Spurgeon was not exaggerating when he said,